chyna-gvng/alu-blockchain_applications/week_two/README.md

 ## Conclusion

 This guide covers the process of setting up the environment, writing, compiling, deploying, and interacting with the **SimpleStorage** smart contract.
 All steps are documented with screenshots and a GIF of the interaction.
-By following this structured approach, you can ensure a smooth and successful completion of your assignment.

 Happy coding! 🚀